Splitting hairs with transcendental entire functions: Abstract

 \section{Abstract}

-For polynomials of degree at least two, local connectivity of the Julia set leads to a complete description of their topological dynamics in terms of a simpler model.
-Analogous models have been built for a transcendental entire map, $f$, but this has only been possible for some $f$ with bounded \textit{postsingular set}.
-In this paper, and for the first time, we give comparable results in cases when the postsingular set is unbounded.
-More specifically, we show that if $f$ is of finite order, has \textit{bounded criticality} on its Julia set, and its singular set consists of finitely many critical values that escape to infinity and satisfy a certain separation condition, then its Julia set $J(f)$ is a collection of \textit{dynamic rays} or \emph{hairs}, that \emph{split} at (preimages of) critical points, together with their corresponding landing points.
-In fact, our result holds for a much larger class of functions with bounded singular set, recently introduced.
+In recent years, there has been significant progress in the understanding of the dynamics of transcendental entire functions with bounded \textit{postsingular set}.
+In particular, for certain classes of such functions, a complete description of their topological dynamics in terms of a simpler model has been given inspired by methods from polynomial dynamics.
+In this paper, and for the first time, we give analogous results in cases when the postsingular set is unbounded.
+More specifically, we show that if $f$ is of finite order, has \textit{bounded criticality} on its Julia set $J(f)$, and its singular set consists of finitely many critical values that escape to infinity and satisfy a certain separation condition, then $J(f)$ is a collection of \textit{dynamic rays} or \emph{hairs}, that \emph{split} at critical points, together with their corresponding landing points.
+In fact, our result holds for a much larger class of functions with bounded singular set.
 Moreover, this result is a consequence of a significantly more general one: we provide a \textit{topological model} for the action of $f$ on its Julia set.